Morton N. Cohen Award for a Distinguished Edition of Letters

 To enter an edition into the competition, authors or publishers should send four copies of each eligible volume to the Morton N. Cohen Award, Modern Language Association, 26 Broadway, 3rd floor, New York, NY 10004-1789.
 In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org

 .
+No book or edition may compete for more than one MLA prize, but a multivolume edition that competed for the Cohen Award in a prior year may compete again if a new volume was published during the award period.
 Entries will be accepted until 1 May 2015.
-No book or edition may compete for more than one MLA prize, but a multivolume edition that competed for the Cohen Award in a prior year may compete again if a new volume was published during the award period.
-Shipping labels should indicate the names of the prizes for which the books are competing.
-For further information, call or write the office of programs at the MLA (646 576-5141; email@example.com
+The winning editor will be contacted in September, and a public announcement will be made in early December.
+Because of the volume of submissions, we regret that we are unable to contact each entrant individually.

 of this prize